The Theory of Flight: Reception

-On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 22 critics.
-On Metacritic it has a score of 48% based on reviews from 15 critics, indicating "mixed or average reviews".

 It was the last film reviewed on-air by film critic Gene Siskel on Siskel and Ebert at the Movies before his death on 20 February 1999.
 Siskel gave the film a thumbs up, while his critic partner Roger Ebert gave the film a thumbs down.
-In his review for the Chicago Sun-Times, Ebert gave the film 2.5 out of 4 and wrote "The Theory of Flight is actually fairly enjoyable.
-[But] when you see Dance Me to My Song, you're struck by the difference.
+In his review for the Chicago Sun-Times, Ebert gave the film 2.5 out of 4 stars, and wrote that it "is actually fairly enjoyable.
+At least it doesn't drown its message in syrup and cornball sentiment, like Patch Adams.
+It has a lot of refreshing humor.
+But then, when you see the real thing, when you see Dance Me to My Song, you're struck by the difference.
 Two movies.
 Same story.
 Same objective.
 Similar characters.
 Similar situation.
 One is an entertainment.
 The other is a thunderbolt."